stealthllama/terraform-backend-s3/README.md

-# AWSBackendSkillet
+# terraform-backend-s3
-A skillet for creating a Terraform backend with state locking in AWS S3 and DynamoDB.
+A Terraform plan for creating a state locking backend in S3 and DynamoDB.